18 celebrity chefs with restaurants in Dubai

 Stay by Yannick Alleno, One & Only, Palm Jumeirah, Dubai, Tue to Sun 7pm to 11pm.
 Tel: (04) 440 1030. @stay_dubai

 The long-awaited Dinner by Heston Blumenthal is scheduled to open when the The Royal Atlantis begins welcoming guests towards the end of the year.
 Expect contemporary dishes inspired by historic gastronomic recipes dating back to the 1300s, including the iconic ‘Meat Fruit’, which looks like a mandarin but is actually made from chicken liver parfait.

-Dinner by Heston Blumenthal, The Royal Atlantis Resort & Residences, coming 2021.
+Dinner by Heston Blumenthal, The Royal Atlantis Resort & Residences, coming late 2022.